Cruciate Care Knee Brace

 Download Cruciate Care Brace Instructions

-Your knee brace may be an improper size or fit if the brace does not return to the proper position when your dog moves from a seated or down position to standing.
+The knee brace application may require some adjustments if the brace does not return to the proper position when your dog moves from a seated or down position to standing.
+We’ll be happy to help with a Free Fit Consultation.
+Simply email a few photos of your dog standing in the brace (one from each side, straight on, and one from above) to info@orthodog.com.

 Still Having Trouble?